 Fenl FAQ

-Choosing between when
+Choosing between when and if

 Fenl provides two predication functions: